- Alice Clark Mentoring

 Submit the application and encompassing documents online.

 One copy is sufficient.
-Proposals for Summer 2013 Mini-Project professorships are due by noon on April 2, 2013.
+Proposals for Summer 2014 Mini-Project professorships are due May 1, 2014 at noon.
 Awardees are selected by the Faculty Instructional Development Committee.

 Mini-Project Grants recipients are asked to file a brief (one paragraph) Preliminary Report on their activity upon completion of their 1-2 weeks of summer work.
 More comprehensive Final Reports are due by May 1st or after their project is completed.
 In some cases, that deadline can be extended further to allow for a more complete report.